Goorakh/RiskOfChaos/README.md

 * One Hit KO: Sets everything on the stage to 1 HP
 * Freeze!: Freezes every character on the stage for 4 seconds
 * Payday: Gives all players an amount of money equivalent to 4 large chests.
 (Amount can be configured)
-* +50% Director Credits: Increases director credits for the rest of the current stage
+* Increase Director Credits: Increases director credits for the rest of the current stage (+50% by default, configurable)
 * Sequence All Players: Activates a shrine of order on all players
 * Spawn Scavenger Bag: Spawns a scavenger bag near a random player
 * Drop All Items: Drops all characters' items and equipment on the ground